FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 If you intend to hire employees, you’ll want to structure your business as a corporation for tax purposes.

-Step 5: Purchase the Truck & Required Equipment
+Step 5: Purchase the truck and equipment

-Leasing a vehicle is a cheaper option, but you won’t own the vehicle outright.
+The next step is to obtain equipment.
+You can buy your own truck, but financing it entails putting down a sizable down payment and paying the balance over time.
+Leasing a vehicle is a cheaper option, but you won’t own the vehicle at the end of the agreement.
 Over time, your lease payments could be more expensive than buying a vehicle outright.
-You’ll also need to purchase related equipment, such as an FMCSA-compliant electronic logging device.

-Step 6: Obtain Truck Insurance
+Step 6: Obtain truck insurance

 • Cargo insurance